kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![pic]( ../../content/images/targeted-women/oct-24/4.5.png)

 - The dolls in the profile pic reminded me of [a very early dream](../2022/december.md#dreams-and-premonitions) I had about the trumpet teacher.
+- What is this account supposed to tell me?

 ##### 2.